isabelc/EDD-Related-Downloads/readme.txt

 == Installation ==

 **Easy Installation**

-1. In you WordPress dashboard, go to `Plugins > Add New`
+1. In your WordPress dashboard, go to `Plugins > Add New`
 2. Search for "Easy Digital Downloads Related Downloads"
 3. When you find it, install it.

 **Manual Installation via WP**

 1. After you download the plugin to your computer, login to your WordPress dashboard.
 2. Go to `Plugins > Add New`
 2. Click Upload.